anusheelchandra-zz/employee-event-service/employee-service/README.md

   * [Screen-shot](#screen-shot)

 ###  [Assumptions](#assumptions)
+1. This service only published employee UUID, Type(Create, Update or Delete) and timestamp.
-1. First there are multiple validation i have added to allow valid data for department and employee attributes.
+2. First there are multiple validation i have added to allow valid data for department and employee attributes.
-2. Email of an employee cannot be updated as it is unique.
+3. Email of an employee cannot be updated as it is unique.
-3. If you try to create or update department of an employee which doesnt exist , error is returned.
+4. If you try to create or update department of an employee which doesnt exist , error is returned.
-4. This service publishe an event to RabbitMQ queue for each CREATE, UPDATE and DELETE.
+5. This service publishe an event to RabbitMQ queue for each CREATE, UPDATE and DELETE.
-5. There is basic authentication for Employee Controller which take in account the login and role for operations.
+6. There is basic authentication for Employee Controller which take in account the login and role for operations.

 ###  [What does it do ?](#technical-details)
 This api allows one to create departments.
 And then allows one to Create, Update and Delete employees mapped to department.